Skip to content

 Section titled “Can I use css-variants without Tailwind CSS?”

-Absolutely! css-variants works with any CSS approach:
+Absolutely yes! css-variants is framework-agnostic and works with any CSS approach:

 • Vanilla CSS: Use regular class names